What To Look For

 Our team of podiatric specialists and staff strive to improve the overall health of our patients by focusing on preventing, diagnosing and treating conditions associated with your feet.
 Please use our podiatric library to learn more about podiatric problems and treatments available.
 If you have questions or need to schedule an appointment, please feel free to contact us.

 - Avoid shoes that have seams over areas of pain, such as a bunion.

 - Avoid shoes with heavy rubber soles that curl over the top of the toe area (such as seen on some running shoes), because they can catch on carpets and cause an accidental fall.

-Shoes with a slight heel height (about 1 inch) are the healthiest shoes for your feet.
-If you must wear a higher heel, keep to a heel height of two inches or less, limit their wear to two hours at a time, and take them off coming to and from an activity.
+- Flat shoes (with a heel height of one inch or less) are the healthiest shoes for your feet.
+If you must wear a high heel, keep to a heel height of two inches or less, limit their wear to three hours at a time, and take them off coming to and from an activity.

 - Laced, rather than slip-on shoes, provide a more secure fit and can better accommodate insoles, orthotic devices, and braces.

 - Look for soles that are shock absorbing and skid resistant, such as rubber, rather than smooth leather.

 - Shoes should be made of a soft material that has some give.